-An overwhelming surge in the deployment of artificial intelligence and natural language processing tools to understand and control the spread of the latest coronavirus (2019-nCov) has given those watching from the Health Sciences field good cause to be optimistic about recent developments.
+To understand and control the spread of the latest coronavirus (2019-nCOV), a vast array of artificial intelligence and natural language processing tools have been deployed, giving those watching from the Health Sciences field good cause to be optimistic about recent developments.
 From US-based Johns Hopkins’ real-time case-tracking map to Canada-based BlueDot’s ongoing predictive disease tracker, cutting-edge technology is more engaged than ever in the effort to address this global health threat.

 Sensetime, based in Hong Kong, is creating an algorithm that detects fever patients in a crowd.
 Meanwhile, Chinese companies ranging from search engines to ride-hailing apps have stepped forward to contribute data on population flows, real time maps, and open-source cloud databases that are helping accelerate the search for a vaccine.
 The use of chatbots and industrial robots in efforts to diagnose and manage the outbreak has further demonstrated technology’s potential to aid in responding to viruses like this one.